 Price, per person.
-Two sharing: £3,970 or £3,780 without flights.
-Single occupancy: £4,420 or £4,230 without flights.
+Two sharing: £4,290 or £4,110 without flights.
+Single occupancy: £4,760 or £4,580 without flights.

-Included: flights (Euro Traveller) with British Airways and Lufthansa (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 8 lunches and 6 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Included: flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 8 lunches and 7 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Accommodation.
 Balkan Palace Hotel,

-Sofia (www.sofiabalkanpalace.com): 5-star
+Sofia (sofiabalkanpalace.com): 5-star

 hotel excellently located in the city centre.

-Hotel Residence City Garden, Plovdiv

-(residencecitygarden.com): newly-built
+DoubleTree by Hilton, Plovdiv (hilton.com):

+modern 4-star hotel located in the centre of

-boutique hotel.
-Rosslyn Dimyat Hotel, Varna
+Plovdiv.
+Rosslyn Dimyat Hotel, Varna (dimyat.

-(dimyat.rosslyn-hotels.com): well-located
+rosslyn-hotels.com): well-located business hotel

-business hotel overlooking Varna Bay.
-Hotel
+overlooking Varna Bay.
+Hotel Arbanashki

-Arbanashki Han, Arbanasi (arbanashkihan.
+Han, Arbanasi (arbanashkihan.com): modern

-com): modern complex set in the grounds

-of a traditional village house.
-Single rooms
+complex set in the grounds of a traditional

-throughout are doubles or twins for sole use.
+village house.
+Single rooms throughout are doubles or twins for sole use.

 How strenuous?
 The tour involves a lot of walking in town centres, where coach access is restricted, and a lot of standing in museums and churches.
 Uneven ground and irregular paving are standard.
 A good level of fitness is essential.
 You will be on your feet for lengthy stretches of time.
 There are some long coach journeys.
-Average distance by coach per day: 95 miles.
+Average distance by coach per day: 87 miles.